 In the North American-Trained PharmD (NTPD) Program, practice competency is determined by the mastery of outcomes.
 Many NTPD students have already achieved the outcomes for one or more advanced pharmacy practice experience (APPE) rotations during their pharmacy careers.
-Therefore, the Credit-by-Challenge Subcommittee, with the support of the Experiential Education Committee, developed a credit-by-challenge portfolio process to grant academic credit for one or more APPE rotations based on the NTPD student’s work experience.
+Therefore, a credit-by-challenge portfolio process exists to grant academic credit up to two APPE rotations based on the NTPD student’s work experience.

 Manual and Policies – The DDP Office recommends all NTPD students read through the documents linked below to learn more about the credit-by-challenge process, which provides more information about the review process, submission deadlines, and formatting.

-Upon completion of the live and online didactic curriculum, the experiential program continues with six, six-credit hour advanced pharmacy practice experiences (APPEs), in the following practice areas:
+Advanced Pharmacy Practice Experiences (APPEs): Upon completion of the above, the experiential program continues with seven, six-week advanced pharmacy practice experiences (APPEs), in the following practice areas:

 Elective APPE rotations may be selected from a variety of medicine subspecialties, such as neurology, oncology, nutrition, infectious diseases, critical care, psychiatry and pediatrics, or other elective rotation choices such as pharmaceutical care projects, education, administration, industry, managed care and clinical research.